 This may sound harsh but in the sixties and seventies the network often could not cope with normal traffic and engaged tone was very common.
 In a war situation it was unlikely to cope with the predicted surge of calls, so by invoking the GTPS, the capacity could be reserved for government, military and civil defence lines

-At the time of the Electricity Generator workers' industrial dispute in the early 1970's I recall working by battery lights during a power cut to match the correct level of preference category for emergency lines, compared with the list provided by the 'Area War Group' (AWG).
+At the time of the Electricity Generator workers' industrial dispute in the early seventies, I recall working by battery lights during a power cut, to match the correct level of preference category for emergency lines, compared with the list provided by the AWG.
 However it was never necessary to use the Preference Scheme in Kettering as our emergency generator never failed.

 Cold War - Government Telephone Preference Scheme